SystemsApproach/5G/primer.rst

     :align: center

     Figure 2.1: The role of coding and modulation in mobile communication.

+At its core, coding inserts extra bits into the data to help recover from all the environmental factors that interfere with signal propagation.
+This typically implies some form of *Forward Error Correction* (e.g., turbo codes, polar codes).
+Modulation then generates signals that represent the encoded data stream, and it does so in a way that matches the channel characteristics: It first uses a digital modulation signal format that maximizes the number of reliably transmitted bits every second based on the specifics of the observed channel impairments; it next matches the transmission bandwidth to channel bandwidth using pulse shaping; and finally, it uses RF modulation to transmit the signal as an electromagnetic wave over an assigned *carrier frequency.*

 When dealing with radio signals propagating through the air, opportunities for interference abound.
 As illustrated in